 Fuel Surcharges

-• Details: FedEx Ground, FedEx Home Delivery, and FedEx International Ground services will increase based on the National U.S. Average On-Highway Diesel Fuel Price.
-The Domestic Ground Surcharge will now be 17.75%.
+• Details: FedEx Ground, FedEx Home Delivery, and FedEx International Ground services, and pickup services will increase based on the National U.S. Average On-Highway Diesel Fuel Price.
+The Domestic Ground Surcharge is now at 26.05%.

 • Why It Matters: Fuel costs change rapidly, making them one of the most volatile components of shipping costs.
 Because they apply to every package shipped, fuel surcharges directly impact your bottom line.